smcclab/smc-course/_assessments/04-lens-performance.md

 You will perform a concert with the members of your group.
 Each group member must present their own work and be prepared to participate in everybody else's piece.

 {:.warn-box}
 **Computer Music Languages studied this semester** are: Pure Data (Vanilla) and Strudel.
-Your performance is expected to work in Pd-vanilla and `strudel.cc`.
+Your performance is expected to work in Pd-vanilla, `strudel.cc` or Flok in Strudel mode.
 If extensions or libraries are required, these **must** be documented in your performance materials.

 ### Performance materials